 March 30, 2010

 If you’re like me, you’d check inside and under every single box to make sure you walked out of that room with every penny of that money.
 Many business owners would do the same thing and hunt down every penny in all the boxes.
 But when it comes to making a sale, these same business owners are leaving money on the table.
 How could they walk away from all this revenue?
-By not conducting a follow up.

 There are many situations in which a follow-up might be the difference between putting more money in your pocket and leaving it on the table.
 First I’ll discuss the importance of a follow-up and then I’ll point out several ways to conduct a follow up contact.

 Whether you’re networking with colleagues or prospective customers, following-up can get more sales flowing in your direction.
 A follow up with a prospective customer makes them feel like you truly enjoyed meeting them.
 If you’re trying to make a sale, you definitely enjoyed meeting them.
 If they feel appreciated, they’ll be more likely to work with you.

 Anybody who’s been in business a while knows the importance of following up on a sales pitch.
 The follow up is the point at which many customers are lost.
 Granted, you don’t want to become a nuisance to a prospect, but most prospects need to be contacted several times before they finally pull the trigger and hire you.